6 Rules to Get a Good Latch When Breastfeeding Baby - Baby Chick

 Share

-Breastfeeding can be tough.
-But half of the battle is getting a good latch.
-I wanted to share some tips and tricks to getting the best latch when breastfeeding your baby.
+Breastfeeding can be challenging, but half the battle is getting a good latch.
+I wanted to share some tips and tricks for getting the best latch when breastfeeding your baby.
 As a certified DONA postpartum doula, breastfeeding is one of the main topics new parents ask me about.
 The following tips and proper positioning will help you achieve a good/deep latch with your baby.
-Here are the things I am looking for when helping a momma with breastfeeding.
+Here is what I am looking for when assisting a momma with breastfeeding.

-First, you’ll want to find a comfortable chair or place to sit when you’re getting ready to breastfeed.
+First, you’ll want to find a comfortable chair or place to sit when breastfeeding.
 Make sure that it provides good back support.
-If you don’t feel comfortable or have good back support, bring some pillows with you to help with this.
+If you don’t feel comfortable or have good back support, use some pillows to help.
 Another thing that you may want to consider having is a stool for your feet.
 This is because it helps with proper posture and keeps you from straining your neck and shoulders.
 Having good posture and being in a comfortable position are important.

 DSC_0084

-The next thing that you’ll want to have is a breastfeeding pillow.
-There are many available options—for example, a Boppy pillow or a My Brest Friend nursing pillow.
+The next thing you’ll want to have is a breastfeeding pillow.
+Many options are available—for example, a Boppy pillow or a My Brest Friend nursing pillow.
 If you don’t have a breastfeeding pillow, you can use pillows from around the house to help with the baby’s position.
-But I will say that a good breastfeeding pillow is a nursing essential because it can really help make things easier, more convenient, and more comfortable.
+But I will say that a good breastfeeding pillow is essential for nursing because it can really help make things easier, more convenient, and more comfortable. (see all of our recommended breastfeeding essentials)

 Now that you’re comfortable and all set to go, I will share my six rules for getting the best latch.